 Now on to the most surprising part of the review.
 It was announced early on in its development that the goal was to implement a third person action multiplayer element to God Of War: Ascension.
 When I first heard this I immediately felt worry.
 The mechanic’s of God Of War has always been fast paced action, how can this work over an internet connection that will run into server issues and lag?
 So I said I’d wait and see on this before casting judgement.

 I’m pleased to say that since playing the beta and now playing a full retail version of the game I love the online multiplayer mode Santa Monica has developed.
 You forget you are playing against player driven characters that it plays that well and at no parts do you feel like you were cheated out of a kill.
 This is an addictively fun mode that even without the attraction of online trophies.
-There is only one online trophy and y the tutorial and only requires the basic one not the full one.

 God Of War Ascension is appealing to the God Of War fan boy.
 If you never played any of the games before this, its not going to be the game that gets you hocked.
 Try God Of War 3 if this is what your looking for and then get all the rest cause once your hocked, you are hocked.
 Playing Ascension made me want to boot up the first game again now that it’s available on PS Plus and is in HD.
 If you want to experience a great online 3rd person action game, this has you covered.